 The key finding is the detection of a suspicious burst in account creation dates that, after evaluation, we corroborate as being related to the creation of IO accounts.
-This pattern was previously observed in manual analysis of the full dataset.
-Most accounts created in August 2018 are IO accounts (precision = 0.97), demonstrating the agent-picked algorithm's ability to surface temporally clustered coordinated account creation.
+This pattern was previously observed in manual analyses of the full dataset.
+Most accounts created in August 2018 are IO accounts (precision = 0.97), demonstrating the agent-picked algorithm's ability to surface temporally clustered, coordinated account creation.

-Additional signals refining this pattern--such as empty profile descriptions, campaign-related keywords, and interaction patterns--do not substantially improve detection given the already high precision of the parent signal.
-However, they provide useful characterizations of the subgroups of the IO account, including the characteristics of activity and content.
+Additional signals refining this pattern—such as empty profile descriptions, campaign-related keywords, and interaction patterns—do not substantially improve detection, given the already high precision of the parent signal.
+However, they provide useful characterizations of subgroups of the IO accounts, including the characteristics of their activity and content.

 The main signal absent from agent-generated evidence is temporal synchronization.
 For example, two users repeatedly retweet the same posts within a short time window (e.g., 10 minutes) over multiple days.
-This type of coordination is present in the dataset for retweets, replies, and especially mentions, but the current pipeline does not capture the time dimension.
+This type of coordination is present in the dataset for retweets, replies, and especially mentions, but the current pipeline does not capture the temporal dimension.